martinjc/cmt112/content/part-1/html-and-css-intro/html-intro-lab/index.md

 Now it is your turn to start writing HTML.
 Experiment with adding more content, using some of the HTML tags we have already seen in this week's reading and videos.
 Try and add the following types of content to your page:

-* a link to another webpage
+-   a link to another webpage
-* an image
+-   an image
-* a bulleted list
+-   a bulleted list
-* a range of headings
+-   a range of headings
-* several paragraphs of text
+-   several paragraphs of text
-* a link from one part of your page to another
+-   a link from one part of your page to another

 Use CSS rules to change the formatting of your content.

 {{% panel theme="info" header="Notice!" %}}
 Remember to commit your changes frequently, and definitely commit your final code at the end of the lab!
+{{% /panel %}}

+### Peer Review

+Once you have written a page that you are happy with (or about half an hour before the end of the session, whichever comes first!) it is time to show it to someone else and get their feedback!

+You will have been given a 'peer review' sheet to help with this activity.
+Fill out your details in the top boxes, then find someone else in the lab to pair up with.
+You should swap sheets with this person, and then show them the webpage you have created.
+They will look at your website and provide you with some feedback on it.
+While they are doing this, you should examine their website and answer the questions on the peer review sheet.
+Look at how the website looks, how it functions, the HTML features they have used.
+Feel free to look at their HTML and CSS code as well.
+Try to provide useful feedback that will help the other person improve their coding and design skills.

+Once you have filled out the front of the peer-review sheet, hand it back to the creator of the website you reviewed.
+When they have finished reviewing your website they will return your sheet.
+You should read their feedback, think about it, and then answer the questions on the reverse of the sheet.

+Once you have completed the peer review activity, hand your sheets back to either Martin or Daniela

+### ...
+Just one more thing

+{{% panel theme="danger" header="...
+Just one more thing!" %}}
+Before you finish for the day, take a screenshot (or some screenshots) of your website and email them to ChorleyMJ@cardiff.ac.uk.

+If you're not sure how to take a screenshot, why not post a question (or look for an answer) on the [School StackOverflow](https://stackoverflow.com/c/comsc) site?
 {{%  /panel %}}